"Edmund is fierce, incredibly detailed and hugely eloquent."

 Edmund is ranked in Chambers and Partners as a leader in financial crime at the London Bar, and in the Legal 500 for fraud.
-He was called by Lincoln’s Inn in 1997, took Silk in 2019, and sits as a Recorder in both the Crown Court in 2018, and took Silk in 2019.
+He was called by Lincoln’s Inn in 1997, took Silk in 2019, and sits as a Recorder in both the Crown Court and the County Court.